marvinliu19/TetrisAI/README.txt

 Setup
-  - Our implementation requires pygame and DEAP to be installed
+  - Our implementation requires pygame and DEAP to be installed (DEAP ONLY for trainer.py)

   - Pygame (http://www.pygame.org/wiki/GettingStarted)
     - Download from link OR